 In the title American Graffiti, however, the term graffiti also suggests "glib, funny, and immediate," a correlation with the comic side of the film.
 Producer Francis Ford Coppola, along with other big dogs involved, did not want Lucas' title used, but George prevailed, and it was etched in stone—American Graffiti.

-There are four distinct story lines in this film, all male.
+The four distinct story lines in this film are all mal-centered.
 Watch how the lives and exploits of Curt (Richard Dreyfuss), Steve (Ron Howard), John (Paul LeMat), and Toad (Charles Martin Smith) all coincide to advance the plot and outcome.
-Other stars in this venerable movie include Harrison Ford—our beloved Han Solo; Candy Clark, who earned a Best Supporting Actress award nomination for this, only her second film; Cindy Williams of "Laverne and Shirley;" Mackenzie Phillips of "One Day at a Time;" and the iconic Wolfman Jack.
+Other stars in this venerable movie include Harrison Ford—our beloved Han Solo; Candy Clark, who earned a Best Supporting Actress Oscar nomination for this, only her second film; Cindy Williams of "Laverne and Shirley;" Mackenzie Phillips of "One Day at a Time;" and the iconic Wolfman Jack.
 There was a sequel, More American Graffiti in 1979 directed by Bill Norton, which was a box-office disappointment (Erickson, 2003).

 Ron Howard (Steve, in love with Laurie—Cindy Williams) starred in "The Andy Griffith Show," "Happy Days," and others.
 He is now a director and the father of Bryce Dallas Howard, who played the role of bitchy "Hilley" in The Help.